lracaicedo/EcoGenomics/readme.md

 Implementation:

-Learn about our project [project website] (http://www.islandbiogeography.org/).
+Learn about our project on our [website] (http://www.islandbiogeography.org/).